 Uwajima Ushioni Festival

-The Uwajima Ushioni Festival (和霊大祭うわじま牛鬼まつり) is a vibrant summer celebration held annually at Warei Shrine in honor of Yanbei Seibei, a key figure in the history of the Uwajima Domain.
-Dating back to 1653, the festival was established by Date Hidemune, the first lord of the Uwajima Domain, and it commemorates the region’s rich heritage.
-Taking place in late July, this lively event spans three days filled with exciting festivities.
+The Uwajima Ushioni Festival (和霊大祭うわじま牛鬼まつり), held annually at Warei Shrine, is a dynamic summer celebration that honors Yanbei Seibei, a significant figure in the history of the Uwajima Domain.
+Established in 1653 by Date Hidemune, the first lord of the Uwajima Domain, the festival commemorates the region’s cultural and historical significance.
+Spanning three days in late July, this vibrant event draws both locals and visitors to celebrate the area’s rich heritage through a variety of lively festivities.

 When

-The Uwajima Ushioni Festival takes place every year on July 22, 23, and 24.
+• The Uwajima Ushioni Festival is held every year on July 22, 23, and 24.

 Getting there